JLichwa80/Personalized-AI-Buddy-Concept/README.md

 2. **Privacy as architecture** — Not a feature, but a system property
 3. **Skills over prompts** — Executable, testable intelligence
 4. **Hardware-rooted trust** — Identity and encryption anchored in secure hardware
-5. **Human-in-the-loop control** — Interactive interface, privileged actions always require approval
+5. **Human-in-the-loop control** — Privileged actions always require approval
-6. **Composable evolution** — From software based skills to automate control of personal devices, robotics
+6. **Composable evolution** — From personal skills to physical robots

 ---

 ## Key Components

-### Personal AI Box
+### AI Box
 Your local compute device with GPU, secure storage, and HSM for trust.

 ### Two-Tier Data Storage
 Hardened Vault (HSM-protected) for credentials and sensitive data; Encrypted Storage for documents, preferences, and personal information.

 ### Skills System
-Learned, executable capabilities that can be reliably executed without the need of Generative AI.
+Learned, executable capabilities that evolve with you over time.

 ### Model Context Protocol (MCP)
 Standard interface connecting skills to apps, devices, and systems.

 ### Optional Cloud Augmentation
-Tasks requiring Cloud scale knowledge like gather and evaluate information from 100s web pages (research task).
+Heavy compute tasks use cloud AI—but stateless, memory-free, and under your control.

 ## Target Users

-**Individual Consumers** seeking Home AI automation
+- **Individual consumers** seeking Home AI Automation

 ---

 ## Documentation Structure